denismaggior8/enigma-cypher/README.md

 - Rotor 1 wiring I
 - Rotor 2 wiring II
 - Rotor 3 wiring III
+- Each rotor uses the 0 ring setting ("A" ring setting)
 - Reflector model UKW-B
-- No steckerboard has been implemented so far
+- No steckerboard (a.k.a. plugboard) has been implemented so far

 To run: